 Scott Richard Berg is a lifelong boater and full-time cruiser with five decades of experience on a range of vessels from el Toro prams to a 135-foot Baltic Trader.
 He operated Chardonnay Boatworks, a full-service marine repair company, for many years from a series of cruising sailboats (all named Chardonnay).
 He is the immediate past president of the SSCA, an ABYC Certified Master Technician and holds an Amateur Extra Class radio license.
 Scott is Waterway Guide's Cruising Editor for the Potomac River (both shores).

-Bob Bower worked at his family business in Nassau for 21 years, where edited the Bahamas Tourist News, and the promotion boards' Bahama Out Islands Travel Guide and Nassau/Paradise Island Tourist News.
+Bob Bower worked at his family business in Nassau for 21 years, where he edited the Bahamas Tourist News, and the promotion boards' Bahamas Out Islands Travel Guide and Nassau/Paradise Island Tourist News.
 Born in Nassau and schooled in the UK, Bob lived in Australia for seven years, where he co-partnered a successful public relations firm in Sydney.
-For the past two years he served as executive director for the Association of Bahamas Marinas.
+Between 2015 and 2017 he served as executive director for the Association of Bahamas Marinas and for five years produced the ABM's Bahamas Cruising Map.
 He also writes for Fodor’s Travel Guides.
-Bob loves to travel the Bahama Out Islands and his further journeys have taken him to the Caribbean, Spain, Malta, France, Belgium, Ireland, the UK, the USA and Canada.
-Since 1987 Bob has resided in Nassau with his wife and three children and loves his faith, reading, chess, travel and photography.
+Bob loves to travel the Bahama Out Islands and his further journeys have taken him to five continents.
+Since 1987 Bob has resided in Nassau with his wife and three children and loves his faith, reading, chess, Formula 1, travel and photography.

 Michael Camarata started his sailing/boating life in the early 1970s when he decided to buy a Sunfish-type sailboat with his future wife, Carol Zipke.
 A few years later they bought a larger sailing dinghy with TWO sails.
 This was to set a pattern of larger and more complicated sailing vessels that continued to the vessel they now own and live aboard, a 44-foot sailing (occasionally) catamaran, Infinite Improbability, which Michael says is their last upgrade.
 Michael and Carol’s cruising area originally ranged from New York City to Nantucket and north of the Cape Cod Canal.
 Now, having sold all of their "dirt-based property", the couple roams from southern New England to the Florida Keys and the Bahamas.
 They live in Mystic, CT, in the summer and Marathon, FL, in the winter.
 They are both Past Commanders of the Waterbury (Conn) Power Squadron, as well as Senior Navigators in the U.S. Power Squadron.